 No matter how talented you are, you should still keep practicing and refining your skills.
 All the artists I work with constantly dedicate time to practice.
 It could be to work on vocals, your ability to improvise musically or even playing songs you already know.

 Music is such a competitive, saturated industry that you need every edge you can get.
 The more polished you are with your abilities and performances, the more professional you look and more likely to impress.

 3. Rehearsing / Improving Live Performance

 If you want to be a live performer, you’ll definitely want to invest time in this area.
 Just because you can sing, rap or play an instrument well on record, doesn’t mean it’ll translate into performing live in front of a crowd.
 You need stage presence.

 It’s a whole different skill set that you’ll want to perfect over time because live performance helps to serve three important areas in your career:

 - Win over new fans who may have not heard of you

 - Strengthen the relationship with your current fans

-- Provide an income source that can’t be replaced
+- Provides one a major income source for musicians that can’t be replaced

 For more on live performances, here are the things you want to avoid doing.